 The Council has changed the way it allocates Community Funding.
 “We are aware that we are not always the best-placed to deliver projects within the community,” Strategy and Policy Manager Melissa Brook said.
 “Through financial assistance we can assist the wider community to be a catalyst for positive change.”

 The Community Grants Fund and the Neighbourhood Fund are open for applications from 1 July 2018.

 Community Grants Fund

-NOTE: The first round of Community Grants funding closes on 31 July 2018; the second round closes on 31 March 2019.
+NOTE: The first round of Community Grants funding closed on 31 July 2018; the second round closes on 31 March 2019.
 Related links: